 - To provide specialized technical training to a (possibly geographically dispersed) group of students.

 All students must complete a minimum of 36 semester hours of graduate course work with a 3.00/4.00 GPA.
+With accelerated 8-week terms, this degree can be completed in as few as 12 months.
+(These 9 online courses are for Master of Engineering students only.)
 All degree requirements must be completed within six years of admission.
-Of the 36 semester hours, all students are required to take the following two core courses: MENG 400 and MENG 401.

-- Grade Requirements A cumulative grade point average of at least 3.00/4.00 for the final 60 semester hours (90 quarter hours) of undergraduate study is required for admission to the MEng program.
+- Grade Point Average A cumulative grade point average of 3.00/4.00 for the final 60 semester hours (or 90 quarter hours) of undergraduate study.

 - Transcripts Registrar-issued transcripts (copies) from all colleges or universities attended.
 Transcripts must state degree conferred from awarding institution.

 - Work Experience Two years or more of post-bachelor's professional work experience is required.